DrEagleTalon/SocialismAndCommunism/Theory/Marxism-Leninism-Maoism Basic Course.md

 to take a look at the Europe of that time and see the
 principal factors in the socioeconomic situation then.

-1. The most important factor was the Industrial
-    Revolution, which lasted approximately from1760 to

-1830, and, though it was centred in England,
-influenced the whole world.
-The Industrial
-Revolution was named as such because it was during
-these seventy years that the world first saw an
-explosive and revolutionary upsurge in industrial
-development.
-It was at this time that modernlarge
-factories were first set up and grewat a very rapid
-pace, particularly in England.
-Along with this was the
-tremendous expansion of the worldmarket, which
-sent English manufactured goods to all parts of the
-world.
-Though other countries like France, Holland,
-and parts of Germany and the USAalso set up large
-factories, this period was heavily dominated by
-England.
-Its domination was such that it came to be
-calledthe ‘workshopof the world’ which supplied
-manufactured goods to all countries.
+## 1
+The most important factor was the Industrial Revolution, which lasted approximately from 1760 to 1830, and, though it was centred in England, influenced the whole world.
+The Industrial Revolution was named as such because it was during these seventy years that the world first saw an explosive and revolutionary upsurge in industrial development.
+It was at this time that modernlarge factories were first set up and grewat a very rapid pace, particularly in England.
+Along with this was the tremendous expansion of the worldmarket, which sent English manufactured goods to all parts of the world.
+Though other countries like France, Holland, and parts of Germany and the USAalso set up large factories, this period was heavily dominated by England.
+Its domination was such that it came to be calledthe ‘workshopof the world’ which supplied manufactured goods to all countries.

 The Industrial Revolution transformed the capitalist
 class.
 This class was earlier economically not so strong